KalaayPT/Profit-Taker-Guide/advanced/riven-guide.md

 *Fire Rate and Magazine Capacity are bad, but won't entirely kill the Riven.
 Zoom is based on personal preference, but is generally disliked and considered worse for precision.*

+## **Sicarus Prime Incarnoff**

+With Sicarus Prime's high disposition, most rivens are slottable.
+However, having atleast any of Tox/CC/CD will make a riven easy to slot.

+- Toxin
+- Critical Chance
+- Multishot
+- Damage
+- Critical Damage
+- Corpus
+- Fire Rate

+*Cold and Heat rivens are useable, however the +Magazine Capacity provided by Ice Storm means Cold on riven will leave you with less mag size.
+While with Heat rivens you cannot slot Primed Heated Charge for higher Heat Damage.*

+**Negatives:**
+Avoid any of the listed positives and -Magazine Capacity/IPS.

 ## **Tenet Diplos/Tenet Detron**

 Ideally, you have Toxin and Cold on your Riven, but if you have only one of them it's fine too.
 Riven needs an element due to disposition.